 UST Release (Leaks)

 Utah obtains more than 50% of the population’s drinking water from groundwater.
-Currently, there are more than 3000 leaking UST sites in Utah.
+Currently, there are more than 3,000 LUST sites in Utah.
 These sites have resulted in contaminated ground water and in some cases, explosive situations.
-Many more USTs in Utah could leak or have yet to be discovered in the future adding to the existing problems.
+Many more USTs in Utah may leak at some point during operation creating new issues and adding to the existing problems.

 UST Regulations: Accomplishments